Lovenoreus/webui-bot/RUN_MCPO.md

     - Keywords: `["supplier", "phone", "+46101992350"]`
     - Expected SQL: `SELECT DISTINCT SUPPLIER_PARTY_NAME, SUPPLIER_PARTY_CITY FROM Invoice WHERE SUPPLIER_PARTY_CONTACT_PHONE = '+46101992350'`
     - Expected result: Visma Draftit AB, Malmo

-# In-case of any deployment issues
-- Contact: **The one who shall not be named**

-# region_main: Regional Final (Nobody works on this branch)
-# external_main: External Final (Nobody works on this branch)
-# Main: ------ Latest Fork version of webui repo
-# Everybody pulls from main. and updates their repos

-# How can we get latest webui update? ---

-# RAG (Qdrant - rag/pg)
-# RAG (PGVECTor - latest branch)
-- vector database tool pg
 - ...